 The Exit Math Problem VCs Won't Say Out Loud

 B2B SaaS companies get acquired at 8 to 12x revenue multiples.
-Consumer apps typically sell at 2 to 4x revenue when they sell at all (PitchBook, 2025).
-That gap in exit multiple is why even a profitable consumer app looks unattractive to a fund manager.
+Consumer apps typically sell at 2 to 4x revenue (PitchBook, 2025).

 Funding Alternatives That Actually Work for Consumer Founders

 The five viable paths below aren't consolation prizes.
-They're purpose-built for businesses with real revenue, real users and no interest in giving away 25 percent to an investor who wants a B2B SaaS outcome.
+They're purpose-built for revenue-generating businesses with users.

 | Funding Type | Min.
 Revenue Required | Dilutive? | Typical Range | Time to Fund |